Kerry Carpenter Player Props: Tigers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is 19th in MLB with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks 17th in MLB.

-- The Blue Jays have the 23rd-ranked team ERA among all league pitching staffs (5.28).
+- The Blue Jays have the 21st-ranked team ERA across all MLB pitching staffs (5.06).

-- The Blue Jays rank 25th in baseball in home runs allowed (17 total, 1.7 per game).
+- The Blue Jays rank 23rd in baseball in home runs given up (18 total, 1.6 per game).

-- The Blue Jays will send Manoah (1-0) to the mound to make his third start of the season.
+- The Blue Jays will look to Gausman (1-1) in his third start of the season.

-- The right-hander last pitched on Wednesday against the Kansas City Royals, when he threw seven scoreless innings while giving up one hit.
+- His last time out was on Thursday against the Kansas City Royals, when the righty threw six scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.